scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 t_N,\mathbf{x}_N)\}$ of observations, where $t_j\in \mathbb{R}$, and
 $\mathbf{x}_j\in V$.
 (More generally, we might consider $\mathbf{x}_j\in\mathcal{L}(V)$ instead.
-That is, data that already contains higher-order information.)
+That is, data that already contains higher-order information.
+In our language, it is a genuine rough path.)
 We can find numerous paths that interpolate these observations; a path
 $X:[t_0, t_N]\to V$ such that, for each $j$, $X_{t_j} = \mathbf{x}_j$.
 The simplest interpolation is to take the path that is linear between adjacent